-- Brown the meat in a skillet and sear over medium heat for approximately 3 minutes per side or until golden-brown in color; transfer to a baking dish.
+- Place pork chops in a skillet and sear over medium heat for approximately 3 minutes per side or until golden-brown in color; transfer to a baking dish.

-- Mix the remaining ingredients in a bowl.
-Pour this mixture over the pork chops.
+- Mix the remaining ingredients in a small bowl.
+Pour the honey mixture over the pork chops.

 There are a few little tips and tricks for this recipe.
 For example:

 - When cooking in a cast-iron skillet, make sure to preheat it first, then add oil and other ingredients as skillets perform best when heated and cooled gradually.

 - Once you add the meat to the skillet, don't fuss over it.
 It takes a couple of minutes for the meat to sear properly.
 By doing so, all of the flavors will lock inside.
 Only turn it when it gets a white border all around the edges ¼ to ½ inch wide.
 You can also shake the pan, and if the meat isn't sticking, it's ready to be turned.

 - Brown the chops in batches.
 If you're making these as a romantic dinner for two, halve the recipe.
 In this case, there is also no reason to transfer the pork into a baking pan - add the glaze ingredients and place the skillet in the oven.

 While they're baking in the oven, you can use this time to prepare your side dishes.
 This Kurdish rice pilaf is a recipe that compliments them particularly well!